 In August 1975, FBI Director Clarence Kelley tasked the Management Science Unit of the FBI Academy to develop a proposal for a law enforcement executive training program.
 The resultant proposal was presented to the Major Cities Chiefs (MCC) at their meeting in Denver, Colorado during the International Association of Chiefs of Police (IACP) conference the following month.
-The MCC overwhelmingly endorsed the proposal, requesting that they be allowed to attend the first session further analyze and comment upon its scope and format.
+The MCC overwhelmingly endorsed the proposal, requesting that they be allowed to further analyze and comment upon its scope and format.
 Kelley assented to their request.

 Topical areas selected for the program included: national and international political, economic, and social trends affecting the policing function; ethics and integrity; the effects of affirmative action on hiring and promotional policies; media relations; labor relations; the future structure of police organizations; financing of police operations; training and legal issues; labor relations; and the impact of criminal activity on policing.